ishandandekar/Reddit-Post-Comment-Dataset/README.md

 ## Contribution

+This project is still in its development phase.
 Although this is not a conventional open-source project, if you find any errors (even a typo!) and/or want to improve something in the repository, and/or want to help document the project, feel free to create a pull request! 😄
-If you are using the script for creating your own dataset, here's a tidbit:
--> The `submission` has an attribute `selftext`, which can be used to get the body of the post (i.e. whatever the author wrote).
-Check the PRAW documentation to know more.

 #### TODO:

-- [ ] Find 10 more subreddits with populated text posts
+- [x] Find 10 more subreddits with populated text posts
-- [ ] Change limit 1->15.
+- [x] Change limit 1->15.
 - [ ] Document the project for contributions and reproducibility
 - [ ] Publish dataset to kaggle